Counseling and Family Services

 A video on our parish’s domestic violence outreach from Religion and Ethics News Weekly

-Supported by the Department of Family and Support Services, of the City of Chicago
+Counseling and other services are supported in part by the Department of Family and Support Services of the City of Chicago and the U.S. Department of Housing and Urban Development.

 This post is also available in: Spanish